-Project planning should include the use of the End-Product Exhibit Matrix (FSM 5711.21) to determine if a project should be managed as an end product contract or flight services contract.
-If it is determined that a project is going to be contracted as an End Product, a Project Aviation Plan shall not be completed.
+Project planning should include the use of the End-Product Exhibit matrix (FSM 5709.16- 14.4 exhibit 1) to determine if a project should be managed as an end product contract or flight services contract.
+If it is determined that a project is going to be contracted as an end product, a Mission Aviation Safety Plan (MASP) is not required.